 After that, it's time for debate about “How to make Nordic Quantum Life Science stronger and more competitive”.
 Who will take part in the debate will be announced.

-Then the day's academic program ends with new presentations:
+Then the day's academic program ended with new presentations:

 - Fabijan Pavosevic, Algorithmiq from Finland about “Toward Accurate Quantum Simulations in Drug Design”